lucia2007/bookwormkid/README.md

 Each milestone was split into epics.
 Some milestones contain just one or two epic, others contain more.

 Each epic would contain several user stories.
 Each user story has a description, acceptance criteria and tasks which had to be ticked before the user story could be closed and moved to done.
 For details please refer to my [Projects](https://github.com/users/lucia2007/projects/9).
+DT - developer task, US - User Story

 - EPIC Registration and User Account
   - DT Preparation for Project Planning